 - Decrease welfare use among participants.
 (Adapted from the Pew Center on the States report: The Case for Home Visiting – Strong Families Start with a Solid Foundation published in May, 2010)

-The Idaho Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program is supported by a federal grant from the Health Resources and Services Agency (HRSA): US Department of Health and Human Services and is administered by the Idaho Department of Health and Welfare in the Division of Public Health.
+The Idaho Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program is provided through local organizations, managed by the Division of Health in the Idaho Department of Health and Welfare, and funded by a federal grant from the Health Resources and Services Agency (HRSA): US Department of Health and Human Services.

 The MIECHV program is designed to:

-The Idaho MIECHV program contracts with local organizations in Kootenai, Shoshone, Jerome, and Twin Falls counties to serve eligible women, infants, young children, and their families in the following evidence-based home visiting programs:
+The Idaho MIECHV program contracts with evidence-based programs in eleven counties to serve eligible women, infants, young children, and their families.
+MIECHV currently funds the following programs: